DHCP relay enables multi-subnet DHCP

 On Hirschmann HiOS, configure the relay agent at Routing → DHCP Relay Agent and specify the DHCP server IP.

-When a client sends a DHCPDISCOVER and receives no response, it assigns itself an address from the APIPA (Automatic Private IP Addressing) range: 169.254.0.0/16.
+When a client sends a DHCPDISCOVER and receives no response, the client assigns an address from the APIPA (Automatic Private IP Addressing) range: 169.254.0.0/16.
 APIPA addresses are link-local only.
-They allow communication with other APIPA devices on the same segment but cannot reach any routed network.
+APIPA addresses allow communication with other APIPA devices on the same segment but do not reach any routed network.

-If you see a 169.254.x.x address on a device, it means DHCP failed.
+When a device shows a 169.254.x.x address, DHCP was unsuccessful.
 Common causes: no DHCP server on the subnet, no relay agent configured, the DHCP server’s address pool is exhausted, or a firewall blocks UDP ports 67/68.

-The following script captures live DHCP traffic and decodes each message type, making it straightforward to spot rogue DHCP servers or failed renewals.
+The following script captures live DHCP traffic and decodes each message type.
+The script makes spotting rogue DHCP servers or unsuccessful renewals straightforward.

 from scapy.all import sniff, DHCP, BOOTP, Ether, IP